brandonwestcott/li3_mongo_embedded/README.md

 {
     "require": {
     	...
-        "brandonwestcott/li3_embedded": "master"
+        "brandonwestcott/li3_mongo_embedded": "master"
         ...
     }
 }
 ~~~

-Run `./composer.phar install` which will install this librarie into your app/libraries
+Run `./composer.phar install` which will install this library into your app/libraries

 ### Alternately, just clone, download or submodule
 1. Clone/Download/submodule the plugin into your app's ``libraries`` directory.